covector/bublee/README.md

 </div>

 ## 🫧 About
 Bublee is an adventure game that allows the player to discover the charm of blowing bubbles through the eyes of a little girl.
-Set out on an adventure with her, as she experience wonders in her day-to-day life.
+Set out on an adventure with her, as she experiences wonders in her day-to-day life.
 Accompany her to the end of her journey...

 Throughout the gameplay, you will be collecting apples for fun, fighting monsters, or maybe even going to space!
 Enjoy!
 <br/>*while it lasts...*